What is a Community Foundation?

 How are the funds invested and who are the investment managers?

 The Foundation’s Investment Committee, composed of Foundation Trustees with investment expertise, sets the overall investment policy, selects the managers and monitors their performance.
-Our main investment manager is Mason Investment Advisory Services.
+Our primary investment manager is Mason Investment Advisory Services.
 Donor-designated managers include Fulton Financial Advisors, The Hershey-Fitzsimmons Group of RBC Wealth Management, The Family Heritage Trust Company and Marshfield Associates.

 May I choose my own investment manager?